propernicedigital/twoofthree.github.io/README.md

 1. What is a FEWD?
 Tools Setup
 2. Digging deep into HTML
-3. Digging deep into CSS & intro to dev tools (Add elements do your portfolio)
+3. Digging deep into CSS & intro to dev tools (add elements to app landing page)
-4. Recap questionnaire / APP Exercise (HTML elements) / Selectors / Frameworks (bootstrap)
+4. Recap questionnaire / add elements to app (second / third section) / Selectors / learn about html / css blocks and structuring a page
-5. App Exercise (Style elements)
+5. App Exercise (Style elements) / finish off app sections
-6. Responsive websites
+6. Digging deep into javascript / jQuery / JSON - change json file to your app's data
-7. Digging deep into javascript / jQuery
+7. Frameworks - add elements to portfolio
-8. Automating front end tasks / SCSS
+8. Responsive design and media queries
 9. Accessibility & SEO Friendly code
 10. Optimization

 ### License